Hardmanoceras

 Hardmanoceras is a tarphycerid genus belonging to the Trocholitidae from the upper Lower Ordovician to possibly the lower Middle Ordovician, found in Western Australia.
 Hardmanoceras is like Discoceras but prominently ribbed and with a depressed whorl section.
 The body, or living, chamber is long, 1 1/8 volutions long.
 The ultimate portion is slightly divergent, not an uncommon characteristic of tarphycerids.

-Harmanoceras was named by Teichert and Glenister in 1952.
-The type us Hardmanoceras lobatum.
+Hardmanoceras was named by Teichert and Glenister in 1952.
+The type is Hardmanoceras lobatum.